Thursday, October 11, 2012

 "What!
 What!
 Did you call the ambulance?
 Did anyone call a God damn ambulance," I shouted.

 But where do I find the peace?
 Definitely not through the trauma of my baby boy while cradling him in my arms.
-The memory of what I saw ingrained in my memory forever.
+The memory of what I saw was ingrained in my memory forever.
 How can I find the peace that my other son had as he slept through such disaster on the back of the boat?

 Do I close my eyes and ignore life's troubles?
 But who wants to go through life blind?